sis00337/Pycharm-For-Dummies/docs/ui-components/ui-components.md

 ---

 ## Clone an Existing Project to PyCharm
+PyCharm allows you to copy an existing GitHub project to your local computer.
+This feature can be useful when you want to create a new project based on an existing project.
+Follow to the next steps to learn how!

 1. In a new browser window go to an existing GitHub repository page that contains the project of interest.

 2. Click on the <span style="color:green">***CODE***</span> button to access the Git url.
 Click on the clipboard icon to copy the url.